davidmintz/court-interpreters-office/docs/documentation/data-model.md

 exceptions being a few advanced administrative actions and escalation of user privileges beyond its own level.
 The "staff" role is the least privileged non-submitter role, intended for cases such as interns or assistants assigned to the Interpreters office on a temporary basis.

-A user account is associated with a person, as noted above, and the
+A <span class="text-monospace text-nowrap">user</span> account is associated with a <span class="text-monospace text-nowrap">InterpretersOffice\Entity\Person</span>, as noted above, and the
-<span class="text-monospace text-nowrap">InterpretersOffice\Entity\Person</span> entity has
+<span class="text-monospace text-nowrap">Person</span> entity has
 a particular <span class="text-monospace text-nowrap">InterpretersOffice\Entity\Hat</span>.
 Primarily used for classifying and identifying people for contact management purposes, some <span class="text-monospace text-nowrap">Hat</span> entities are bound (by foreign key relationship) to a particular <span class="text-monospace text-nowrap">InterpretersOffice\Entity\Role</span>.
-The point is to constrain certain user-roles to people with certain functions (or hats, if you will) in the organization.
+The point is to constrain certain user-roles to people with certain functions (or *hats*, if you will) in the organization.
 Thus a user who has the "submitter" role has to be (associated with) a <span class="text-monospace text-nowrap">Person</span> entity whose hat is either "Courtroom Deputy," "Law Clerk", "USPO", or "Pretrial Services Officer."

 Here is what the data in the **roles** and **hats** tables looks like: